-Outcome 1: Identify the interrelationship of the content in the artworks and more across different cultures and three various historic periods. numents Outcome 2: Develop critical interdisciplinary both in oral and written form, th comparative analysis.
-Outcome 3: Apply art history terminology in and evaluation of works of art an architecture. • Outcome 4: Locate works of art and architec diverse historical, political, religi philosophical contexts.
-Outcome 5: Discern and appreciate the wide ethnically, culturally, and socially forms, representations, and prac v diverse art Outcome 6: Recognize specific historiographi and critical perspectives that hav history as a discipline. - Outcome 7: Communicate, through written t presentation, or oral discussions intersection of form, content, an in the formation of visual culture the Id patronage Required Cour ses (9 units) Units • listory: Prehistoric to Medieval 3 ARTH 106 Art H listory: Renaissance to Contempora ary 3 ARTS 110 Fund amentals of Drawing 3 List A (3 units): bry of Asian Art 3 ARTH 135 Surv ey of World Art 3
+Outcome 1: Identify the interrelationship of form and content in the artworks and monuments across different cultures and throughout various historic periods.
+Outcome 2: Develop critical interdisciplinary thinking, both in oral and written form, through comparative analysis.
+Outcome 3: Apply art history terminology in the analysis and evaluation of works of art and architecture.
+Outcome 4: Locate works of art and architecture within diverse historical, political, religious and philosophical contexts.
+Outcome 5: Discern and appreciate the wide range of ethnically, culturally, and socially diverse art forms, representations, and practices.
+Outcome 6: Recognize specific historiographic, theoretical and critical perspectives that have shaped art history as a discipline.
+Outcome 7: Communicate, through written tests, presentation, or oral discussions the intersection of form, content, and patronage in the formation of visual culture.